 A searchable subset, Serial Set Maps are those published in the Congressional Serial Set from 1872 - 1972, Serial Set Volumes 1544 - 12991.
 The collection includes more than 60,300 maps.
 The print counterpart to the database is CIS Serial Set Index, pt.
 14, Index and Carto-bibliography of Maps, 1789-1969.
 Holland and Terrell Reference Z1223.Z7 U5

-Map collections are located in cabinets 22 and 23 at the north end of the Microforms Room, 1st floor of the old Holland library building.
+Map collections are located in cabinets 209-219 at the north end of the Microforms Room, 1st floor of Holland Library.
 The following collections are there:

 All maps except for the AMS Captured Maps may be checked out for 7 days.